gpropf/clarity/README.md

 ### Todo (cleanups and "doing things right" fixes - somewhat lower priority) ###

 1. Go through and replace my improvised val(NULL) constructs with the (presumably more correct/efficient) val::nul()).
+2. Need to make sure that runStateFunction() is called in all places where it needs to be.
+This could also shine some more light on the data flow.

 ### Todo (Lowest priority but probably more fun) ###